headbellygroin/Story_Novel_Writer/public/downloads/story_forge_features.md

 # Story Forge - Complete Feature Reference

+Story Forge is an AI-assisted series development studio that turns a story idea into a complete writing blueprint before a single chapter is written.

-Story Forge is an AI-powered novel writing and production studio.
-Writers create stories locally with uncensored models, generate illustrations, produce audiobook narration, and assemble YouTube-ready litRPG content from one unified workspace.
+Write with uncensored local models, generate illustrations, create audiobook narration, and produce YouTube-ready litRPG content -- all from one workspace.

 ---